ParrotSec/documentation/src/en/parrot-software-management.md

     apt purge <package>

 \
-Delete automatically those packages that are not been used (be careful with this command, due to apt's hell dependency it may delete unwanted packages):
+Delete automatically those packages that are not being used (be careful with this command, due to apt's hell dependency it may delete unwanted packages):

     apt autoremove